ravenleeblack/modern_ide/00_Introduction/README.md

 In future lessons I will not be be adding the Properties, References, app.config, or app.xaml files into each of the lessons.
 These are automatically added when the project is created.
 I will only add them if there has been any changes made but for the most part I do not see a reason that they will change.

 I will only be adding the files MainWindow.xaml and any new files that are created as we progress in order to keep the project as clean as possible.
-Be aware that even doe these files will be provided in all lessons, some of them may not have any changes while some do.
+Be aware that even doe these files will be provided in all lessons, some of them may or may not have any changes made to them.
+So you will have to follow along to see what has been changed.

 If you click on the right arrow before MainWindow.xaml you will see the the file MainWindow.xaml.cs.
 The MainWindow.xaml is your xaml file and the MainWindow.xaml.cs file is your C# file.